 - Go into Virtual machines.

-- Click on the 3 dots on the right of your VM and select Connect.
+- Click on the name of your VM and from the left menu under Settings, select Connect.

 - On the virtual machine page, select RDP, and then choose the appropriate IP address and port number.
 In most cases, the default IP address and port should be used.